 - Betty and Veronica: A Gender Flipped example: Diana (Archie), her husband David (Betty), and billionaire John (Veronica).

 - Break His Heart to Save Him/I Want My Beloved to Be Happy: Realizing that Diana misses David and will never be truly happy with him, Gage lies to her and tells her that she was just one of many "million dollar girls".
 She realizes that he's doing this to make it easy for her to leave but doesn't let on.

 - Double Standard: Gage's continued pursuit of Diana following their night together (something that was contractually agreed on to be one night and no more)—showing up at her job uninvited and unannounced, manipulating situations to bring them together—is presented as adorable and playful, despite the fact that she's clearly not interested and finds his behavior upsetting.
-When she shows up at his workplace uninvited and unannounced, interrupting a business lunch, it's alarming.
+When she gets fed up and shows up at his workplace uninvited and unannounced to tell him off and demand that he leave her alone, her behavior is presented as alarming and disruptive even though she has every right to be angry with him.
 So a woman acting like a crazy stalker is. . .a crazy stalker.
 A man acting like a crazy stalker is in love.